Ableton Live vs FL Studio: Which Daw Is Better For Music Production?

 Ableton

-The intuitive and streamlined interface of Ableton Live makes music production accessible whether you’re a beginner or seasoned pro.
+The intuitive and streamlined interface of Ableton Live makes music production accessible even if you’re a beginner or a seasoned pro.
 Focus on creativity without complicated menus getting in the way.

 FL Studio